TechCrunch: TechCrunch Disrupt

+Starting in New York City in 2010, TechCrunch hosts an annual tech conference, TechCrunch Disrupt, in several cities in the United States and Europe.
+The event brings entrepreneurs, investors and tech enthusiasts together to watch startups pitch their ideas to a panel of judges, participate in networking events, listen to keynote speeches and panel discussions.

 Startup Battlefield

 Startup Battlefield is a startup competition.
 Monetary awards are presented at the TechCrunch Disrupt conferences.
-Notable startups that have been involved in the competition include DropBox, Intuit Mint, Yammer, and CrateDB.
+Startup Battlefield has a reputation for launching some of the most successful companies in the tech industry.
+Notable startups that have been involved in the competition include Dropbox, Intuit Mint, Yammer, Parallel Health, and CrateDB.

 Former features

 Crunchbase

 From 2007 to 2015, TechCrunch operated Crunchbase, a website and online encyclopedia of information on startups, key people, funds, funding rounds, and events.
-In 2015, Crunchbase spun out of TechCrunch to become a private entity, and is no longer a part of TechCrunch.
+In 2015, Crunchbase became a private entity and is no longer part of TechCrunch.

 Crunchies

-From 2007 to 2017, TechCrunch sponsored the annual Crunchies award ceremony to award startups, internet and technology innovations.
+From 2007 to 2017, TechCrunch sponsored the annual Crunchies award ceremony to award startups, internet, and technology innovations.
 At the first award ceremony in 2007, Facebook won the award for best startup.
-Due to controversy surrounding the awards' hosts, TechCrunch announced in 2017 that it would end the Crunchies.
+TechCrunch announced in 2017 that it would end the Crunchies.

 Controversies

-The company was criticized for allowing developers to present the Titstare application, created by participants in a hackathon at TechCrunch Disrupt 2013.
-The application allows users to "stare at tits".

 In 2011, the site's editors and writers were criticized for possible ethics violations.
-These included claims that Arrington's investments in certain firms which the site had covered created a conflict of interest.
-The controversy that ensued eventually led to Arrington's departure, and other writers, including Paul Carr and Sarah Lacy, followed suit.
+These included claims that Arrington's investments in certain firms that the site had covered created a conflict of interest.
+The controversy that ensued eventually led to Arrington's departure, and other writers, including Paul Carr and Sarah Lacy, moved to another technology investment media company.

+At TechCrunch Disrupt 2013, TechCrunch faced criticism for allowing a presentation of a mobile app called Titstare, created by two Australian developers.
+The app, which purportedly allowed users to share photos of men staring at women's breasts, was widely condemned as sexist and inappropriate.
+The incident drew negative media attention, including coverage from CNN and The Guardian, and prompted TechCrunch to issue a public apology and pledge stricter content review for future events.